Answers advice on Egypt

 The army is on the streets of the main towns.
 Arson and looting have occurred.
 The presence of civil police to maintain law and order remains uncertain.
 Self protection groups have formed in some areas.

 A curfew is currently in place between midnight and 6am.
 These hours are subject to change.
-You should respect curfew provisions and follow the advice of local authorities. about 7 years ago
+You should respect curfew provisions and follow the advice of local authorities. over 7 years ago

-I there an updated answer to this question? almost 7 years agoAnswered by cleopatra via WorldNomads.com
+I there an updated answer to this question? about 7 years agoAnswered by cleopatra via WorldNomads.com

 Egypt is just fine now for travelers and tourists the only problem you would have is no downtown visits cause that's where lots of protests are.
-You can still go visit temples and pyramids, Nile, and even go to sharm al sheikh where it is really safe now, have a great time in Egypt and wish you a great time over 6 years ago
+You can still go visit temples and pyramids, Nile, and even go to sharm al sheikh where it is really safe now, have a great time in Egypt and wish you a great time almost 7 years ago

 It is strictly forbidden to climb the pyramids, though in the past it was permissible.
 The stones are huge and do not make for an easy climb even at lower levels.
 Some adventurous tourists who did make the attempt fell to their deaths, which is why the ban was imposed.
 Also, try to resist the camel-men here, because their only wish is to get you on the camel.
 Getting down is a totally different story.
 No matter how much money you want to give them is not enough, and you'll soon be screaming for help!

 Ask Aladdin is the best tour operator for Egypt?
-During my college time, I visit this country that time this famous travel agency help me a lot. almost 3 years ago
+During my college time, I visit this country that time this famous travel agency help me a lot. over 3 years ago